Sub-atomic constraints on the Kerr geometry of GW150914: Signal model

 Here the dot denotes a time derivative, $D_L$ is the luminosity distance, $h_{\mu\nu}$ is the waveform in the transverse–traceless gauge, $d\Omega$ is an element of solid angle, and angular brackets denote averaging over short wavelengths.
 We approximate the integral in Eq.~(\ref{quadru}) by noticing that the emitted GWs are approximately monochromatic with $\omega_R\simeq 2\Omega$, yielding $\dot{E}_{GW}\approx \frac{1}{4} D_L^2\langle |\dot{h}|^2\rangle$.
 Then, by taking $h(t)$ from Eq.~(\ref{ht}) and for $\epsilon\ll 1$ such that $\omega_R \tau \gg1 $, the final expression for the amplitude becomes

-In Eq.~\eqref{AE} the parameters $\omega_R$, $\tau$ and $\Delta E$ are given in Eqs.~\eqref{rw}, \eqref{iw}, and \eqref{ee}, respectively.
+In Eq.~(\eqref{AE}) the parameters $\omega_R$, $\tau$ and $\Delta E$ are given in Eqs.~\eqref{rw}, \eqref{iw}, and \eqref{ee}, respectively.
 The explicit form of $\omega_R$ is given in Eq.~(\ref{freq_w}), while for $\tau$ it is

 We fix the parameter $t_0$ to an arbitrary value some time after the merger.
 To prevent contamination of the analysis from the standard ringdown modes, we choose a time that is large compared to the lifetime of these modes, but short compared to the lifetime of the additional signal, $t_0 = \SI{32}{\second}$.
 Because the amount of energy emitted during this relatively short time is small and because the SNR is determined by the total collected energy, we do not lose much diagnostic power by this choice.
+As the damping time increases for smaller $\epsilon$, this approximation is more accurate for the expected small values of $\epsilon$.

 In addition to $\epsilon$, the parameters varied in the analysis are right ascension $\alpha$, declination $\delta$, polarisation $\psi$, inclination $\iota$, luminosity distance $D_L$, final mass $M$, final spin $\chi$, and energy radiated in the primary GW emission, $\Delta E$.
 Equations~(\ref{freq_w}), (\ref{ee}), (\ref{AE}) and (\ref{tau}) then determine the parameters of the damped sinusoid template.
 The phase $\phi$ of the signal is marginalised over analytically.
 We use as priors for the source parameters the posteriors found in \cite{Nitz:2019hdf}, calculating $M$, $\chi$ and $\Delta E$ from the component parameters via fitting formulae to numerical relativity \cite{Hofmann:2016yih, Tichy:2008du, lalsuite}.
 For the only additional parameter of our model, $\epsilon$, we use a log-uniform prior in the interval $-45\le \log_{10} \epsilon \le -5$.